eel-brah/tz/README.md

 sudo pacman -S libx11 libxi
 ```

-## Installation to ru as a systemd user service (Recommended)
+## Installation to run as a systemd user service (Recommended)

-To install the program, run:
+To install tz, run:

 ```sh
 ./install.sh
 ```

-This script will install the program and configure it to run as a **systemd user service**.
+This script will install tz and configure it to run as a **systemd user service**.

 If you need to manually specify the touchpad ID during installation, run: